-- Preview Email Newsletter

 Intrinsia Health Urges CMS to Prioritize Value-Based Care and Payment Reforms (10)

 WASHINGTON, Sept.
 12 -- Intrinsia Health has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) regarding the proposed rule for the Medicare Physician Fee Schedule for the year 2026.
-The organization, which operates as a Medicare accountable care organization (ACO) serving complex and home-bound beneficiaries, expressed appreciation for CMS's ongoing efforts to promote equitable and person-centered healthcare deliv more ST
+The organization, which operates as a Medicare accountable care organization (ACO) serving complex and home-bound beneficiaries, expressed appreciation for CMS's ongoing efforts to promote equitable and person-centered healthcare delivery.

 Karl Storz Endoscopy-America Advocates For Continued Contractor Pricing Of Tympanostomy Codes (10)